Sjinjala/tts1/README.md

 ---

 # ⓍTTS
 ⓍTTS is a Voice generation model that lets you clone voices into different languages by using just a quick 6-second audio clip.
-Built on Tortoise, ⓍTTS has important model changes that make cross-language voice cloning and multi-lingual speech generation super easy.
 There is no need for an excessive amount of training data that spans countless hours.

-This is the same model that powers [Coqui Studio](https://coqui.ai/), and [Coqui API](https://docs.coqui.ai/docs), however we apply a few tricks to make it faster and support streaming inference.
+This is the same or similar model to what powers [Coqui Studio](https://coqui.ai/) and [Coqui API](https://docs.coqui.ai/docs).

 ### Features
 - Supports 16 languages.